michami/MBR/Ember3e.md

 If you don't succeed on either track, nothing has happened yet.
 You could apply the rules for a failed progress roll to both tracks and keep going.

 For example, you need to pick a lock before the guards return.
 You have a progress track, **EP 6** that advances when you succeed at a **+INT** roll.
-You also have a time based failure track with **2** progress pre-filled.
+You also have a time based failure track also with an **EP 6**.
 After **5** turns the failure track fills to **7** and you decide to roll a progress roll.
-Your lock picking track is only at a **6** but you succeed at your picking progress roll.
+Your lock picking track is only at a **6**.
+You succeed at your picking progress roll.
 You then roll on the failure track and it succeeds as well.
+The result is:

-The result is, you get the door open just as the guards notice you.
+> You get the door open just as the guards notice you.
 You rush inside and block the door.
 The guards pound on the door, trying to break it open.
 You have a limited time now to find the item you're looking for and escape out the window.
 Time to add another time based failure track.

 Another example could be when disabling a trap.
 Every time you fail to mark progress on the "disable trap" track, you roll to add progress to the failure track.
 Even if you make more progress in the success track, there's always the chance that something will trigger at the last second.
 In this case, a failure on the disable track or a success on the failure track could trigger the trap.